 Mixed Media Flower Art

-Flower art doesn’t have to be restricted to one genre and can often cross between disciplines, painting, textiles, glass, ceramics and much more.
+Flower art doesn’t have to be restricted to one genre and can often cross between disciplines, such as painting, textiles, glass, ceramics, and much more.
 Artist Leah Nikolaou demonstrates this perfectly with her unique embroidered paper floral art.
 She begins with a fine art flower print as her base canvas and embroiders details onto it, using luxurious mohair and silk yarns.
-You can read more about her contemporary approach in the post Modern Pressed Flower Art For A Unique Flower Gallery.
+You can read more about her contemporary approach in the post-modern Pressed Flower Art For A Unique Flower Gallery.
 Likewise, floral artist Olga Prinku uses fabric mesh and an embroidery hoop to secure and weave dried flowers to make her breathtaking art.

 What To Look For When Buying Flower Art